ydkmlt84/Maintainerr_docs/Rules.md

 ## Operators

-There are 2 operator choices, both explained below. <br />
+There are 2 operator choices, both explained below. </br>
 The choice of operator defines what happens to the result of each section or rule.

 ### AND